DMathas/TESS-Exoplanet-Time-Series-Analysis/README.md

 7. Simulate an eclipse using `eclipse_function`.
 8. Fit an eclipse model to a subset of data and visualize the fit with `fit_eclipse` and `plot_data_and_fitted_model`.

+This project was part of the course Programming for Astrophysics & Astronomy at the Universiteit van Amsterdam (UvU), under supervision of Mark Snelders.